ibm-cloud-docs/openwhisk/bluemix_cli.md

 If you are already logged in, you can run the `ibmcloud target` command in the {{site.data.keyword.Bluemix_notm}} CLI to switch regions, organization, and spaces.

-To create and manage entities, you must target a namespace.
-The default namespace, which can be denoted by an underscore (`_`) in some situations, corresponds to the Cloud Foundry-based namespace that is currently targeted.

-You can create spaces to handle your pre-production (staging) and production deployments by creating spaces for each.
-Creating spaces allows {{site.data.keyword.openwhisk_short}} to have two different namespaces that are defined for you.
-Run [`ibmcloud iam space-create`](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_space_create) to create more spaces under your organization such "staging" and "production":
+{{site.data.keyword.openwhisk_short}} is available in the US South, US East, Germany, and United Kingdom {{site.data.keyword.Bluemix_notm}} regions.
+To change regions, use the `ibmcloud target` command.
+For example, to switch to the United Kingdom region, and to the space `staging` in that region:
 ```
-ibmcloud iam space-create "staging"
-ibmcloud iam space-create "production"
+ibmcloud target -r eu-gb -s staging
 ```
 {: pre}

+To create and manage entities, you must target a namespace.
+The default namespace, which can be denoted by an underscore (`_`) in some situations, corresponds to the Cloud Foundry-based namespace that is currently targeted.

 {{site.data.keyword.openwhisk_short}} has restrictions on namespace names.
 For more information, refer to the [System details and Limits](https://console.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_entities) documentation.
 {: tip}